CorinaMurg/web-for-everyone/README.md

 Tech Stack: React, Typescript, Playwright, CSS, HTML5

-Aceessibility goals: WCAG 2.1
+Aceessibility goals: WCAG 2.2

+## Bugs to fix
+1. Nav toggle

-1. Features to add:
+## Features to add:
-Dark mode
+1. Dark mode

+2. SITE MAP

+3. BUG REPORT
+button in Footer

+4. BACK TO TOP
+button for all screen sizes

+5. LIKE icon

-2. Content to add
+## Content to add

 UNDERSTANDING A11Y series:
 Legal aspect of inaccessibility